Azadirachta indica: Phytochemicals

 Neem fruit, seeds, leaves, stems, and bark contain diverse phytochemicals, some of which were first discovered in azadirachta seed extracts, such as azadirachtin established in the 1960s as an insect antifeedant, growth disruptor, and insecticide.
 The yield of azadirachtin from crushing 2 kg of seeds is about 5 g.

 In addition to azadirachtin and related limonoids, the seed oil contains glycerides, diverse polyphenols, nimbolide, triterpenes, and beta-sitosterol.
 The yellow, bitter oil has a garlic-like odor and contains about 2% of limonoid compounds.
 The leaves contain quercetin, catechins, carotenes, and vitamin C.

 Uses

-Neem leaves are dried in India and placed in cupboards to prevent insects eating the clothes, and also in tins where rice is stored.
+Neem leaves are dried in India and placed in cupboards to prevent insects from eating clothes, and in containers in which rice and wheat are stored.
 The flowers are also used in many Indian festivals like Ugadi.
 See below: #Association with Hindu festivals in India.